Amzani/apidesk-sdk-test-def/docs/models/components/listcontactsresponsecustommappings.md

 # ListContactsResponseCustomMappings

-An object containing any custom field mappings configured for the contact resource.
-This allows developers to access additional, non-standard data fields that have been tailored to specific business needs.
-The structure of this object depends on the custom mappings set up in the CRM.
+An object containing any custom mappings configured for the contact resource.
+This field includes additional, user-defined data mappings that extend the standard contact schema, allowing for tailored data integration and management.
+The structure of this object depends on the specific custom mappings applied.

 ## Example Usage